Safeguarding Adult at Risk Policy

 A parent/carer always speaks for the person and doesn’t allow them to make their own choices.

-They may tell you / another person they are being abused – i.e. a disclosure.
+They may tell you / another person they are being abused – i.e a disclosure.

-7. RESPONDING TO CONCERNS
+8. RESPONDING TO CONCERNS

 The Care Act 2014 set out a requirement for ‘making safeguarding personal’ through which all safeguarding practices should be person-led, and outcome focused.
 An adult at risk should be involved in conversations about the safeguarding process and have choice and control over this.
 This should also be considered as part of the safeguarding decision-making process.
 If a volunteer or staff member feel that the adult is at risk but potentially lacks the capacity or understanding to make choices about their lifestyle, then a concern should be raised.